pgxn/rfcs/text/0003-meta-spec-v2.md

 [PGXN].
-Tools that create PGXN source distribution archives must write a metadata file in accordance with this specification and include it in the distribution archive for use by automated tools that index, examine, package, or install PGXN source distributions.
+Tools that create PGXN source distribution archives must write a metadata file in accordance with this specification and include it in the distribution archive for use by automated tools that index, examine, package, or build and install PGXN source distributions.

 ## Guide-level explanation